Food Truck Statistics for 2026: Industry Trends, Data, & Insights

 Learn how to price your menu items and ensure you’re balancing revenue with expenditures and making the profits you need to stay in business.

-Food truck operators are divided when it comes to offering discounts, specialty offers, or creating loyalty programs for their customers.
+Food truck operators are divided on whether to offer discounts, specialty offers, or loyalty programs for their customers.

 45.9% of survey respondents said they do offer discounts or special offers, while the majority (54.1%) do not.